dimojenko/RADtools/README.md

 If using as a python script (not the executable), it will need to be ran in a Microsoft shell.
 Also if using as a script, the ImageCapture module will be necessary.

-## IQTF Data Extractor
+## DOV Analyzer
-This is a script for extracting data from IQTF Uniformity and Field of View test results.
-It takes in image files which contain graphs and various test data and extracts the data relevant to that particular test's analysis.
-The results will then be printed to a shell.
-The data extraction is performed through an open source optical character recognition Python module.
-This script can also be used as a GUI if run with no arguments, and there is also a standalone executable version.
+This is a GUI for assisting with the analysis of data from the DOV test results.
+This GUI allows one to select a folder of DOV analysis CSVs, which are output from running the 4 captured DOV images through the Imatest analysis software.
+The code will then parse the CSVs for the relevant data, insert the data into the DOV calculator Excel document, and save a copy of the result.
+The Python script can be run with one argument being a folder of DOV analysis CSVs, and can also be used as a GUI if run with no arguments.
+There is also an executable version.